ruyjr/ruyjr/README.md

 I'm passionate about creating awesome websites and helping clients achieve their online goals.

-🔭 I’m currently working on: Improving my front-end skills and creating beautiful websites with WordPress.
+🔭 I’m currently working on: Improving my Fullstack skills and creating beautiful websites.

-🌱 I’m currently learning: React and other front-end technologies.
+🌱 I’m currently learning: Javascript and other front-end technologies.

 👯 I’m looking to collaborate on: Open-source projects and other web development initiatives.